John Wesley: Witness of the Spirit

+Entire sanctification

-Entire sanctification he described in 1790 as the "grand depositum which God has lodged with the people called 'Methodists'."
+Entire sanctification, he described in 1790, as the "grand depositum which God has lodged with the people called 'Methodists'" and that the propagation of this doctrine was the reason that He brought Methodists into existence.
 Wesley taught that entire sanctification was obtainable after justification by faith, between justification and death.
-Wesley defined it as:"That habitual disposition of soul which, in the sacred writings, is termed holiness; and which directly implies, the being cleansed from sin, ‘from all filthiness both of flesh and spirit;’ and, by consequence, the being endued with those virtues which were in Christ Jesus; the being so ‘renewed in the image of our mind,’ as to be ‘perfect as our Father in heaven is perfect."The term “sinless perfection” was one which Wesley avoided using "because of its ambiguity," rather, he contended that a Christian could be made "perfect in love".
+Wesley defined it as:"That habitual disposition of soul which, in the sacred writings, is termed holiness; and which directly implies, the being cleansed from sin, 'from all filthiness both of flesh and spirit;' and, by consequence, the being endued with those virtues which were in Christ Jesus; the being so 'renewed in the image of our mind,' as to be 'perfect as our Father in heaven is perfect."The term "sinless perfection" was one which Wesley avoided using "because of its ambiguity," rather, he contended that a Christian could be made "perfect in love".
 (Wesley studied Eastern Orthodoxy and embraced particularly the doctrine of Theosis).
 This love would mean, first of all, that a believer's motives, rather than being self-centred, would be guided by the deep desire to please God.
 One would be able to keep from committing what Wesley called, "sin rightly so-called."
-By this he meant a conscious or intentional breach of God's will or laws.
+By this, he meant a conscious or intentional breach of God's will or laws.

 Secondly, to be made perfect in love meant, for Wesley, that a Christian could live with a primary guiding regard for others and their welfare.
 He based this on Christ's quote that the second great command is "to love your neighbour as you love yourself."
 In Wesley's view, this orientation would cause a person to avoid any number of sins against his neighbour.
 This love, plus the love for God that could be the central focus of a person's faith, would be what Wesley referred to as "a fulfilment of the law of Christ."
-He maintained that individuals could have assurance of perfection, akin to a second conversion or instantaneous sanctifying experience, through the testimony of the Spirit.
+He described perfection as a second blessing and instantaneous sanctifying experience; he maintained that individuals could have the assurance of their entire sanctification through the testimony of the Holy Spirit.
 Wesley collected and published such testimonies.